-The community survey responses showed resident's high appreciation of recreational opportunities, including recreational trails, the Contoocook River, and nearby Deering Reservoir.
+In order to gain input from residents, a community survey was available that covered a variety of topics, including several questions related to facilities and services available in Hillsborough.
+Like many other communities in the Central NH Region, Hillsborough has a long history of residents with strong ties and commitment to their community.
+Completed in 2015, responses showed resident's high appreciation of recreational opportunities, including recreational trails, the Contoocook and Piscataquog Rivers, and nearby Deering Reservior.
 The majority of responders rated Town services as "Good", noting the amount of funding allocated should remain the same for the majority of departments and services.